Surah Muhammad Ultimate Dictionary: Key Arabic Terms Explained

 Classical Exegesis (Tafsir)

-Surah Muhammad (47:15) provides one of the most beautiful and detailed descriptions of Paradise in the entire Qur’an.
+In Surah Muhammad (47:15), the surah provides one of the most beautiful and detailed descriptions of Paradise in the entire Qur’an.
 It is described as a “garden” with rivers of pure water, milk of unchanging taste, wine that is a delight to drink, and purified honey.
 It is a place where its inhabitants will have every kind of fruit and, most importantly, forgiveness from their Lord.
 The commentators explain that this detailed sensory description is meant to make the abstract concept of the Hereafter tangible and to create a deep yearning for it in the heart of the believer.

 Thematic Context